slavielle/shore/README.md

 Edit them and change parameters to fit your project.

-### Step 4 : Init your container
+### Step 4 : Init your project's shore environment
-with `shore init`
+Using `shore init`
+This will install any software required by the bundle your project's profile require into your container.
+It may take a while.

+Now were done with project setup.

-### Step 5 : Start your container
+## Start your container
-with `shore start`
+using `shore start`

-### Step 6 : Display your website page
-Every of the previous commands give you hints about what to do next, and If all went right, you should be able to access your website through your Shore environment by now ...
-Possibly with an error, because ... yes your database was created, but is empty.
+You should be able to access your website through your Shore environment by now ...
+Possibly with an error, because ... yes your database was possibly created (depending on mysql bundle settings), but is empty.

+Start command give you hint about how to access your project using a web browser.

 ## Butter on bread